Skip to Content

 How to Prevent Pests from Damaging Your Home in Idaho

-Pest activity can happen in any home, regardless of cleanliness or age.
-Most pests enter looking for food, water, or shelter, especially when outdoor conditions become too hot, cold, or dry.
-While many pests are simply a nuisance, others can affect health or cause damage to structures, furnishings, and stored belongings.
+Pest activity can occur in any home, regardless of cleanliness or age.
+Most pests enter structures looking for food, water, or shelter, especially when outdoor conditions become too hot, cold, or dry.
+While many pests are simply a nuisance, others can affect health or cause damage to structures, furnishings, wiring, and stored belongings.

-The good news is that most pest problems can be prevented with a few proactive steps.
-Here are effective ways to protect your Idaho home from unwanted intruders.
+The good news is that most pest problems in Idaho homes can be prevented with a few proactive steps.
+Below is a practical, homeowner-friendly checklist to help protect your home year-round.

 Interior Pest Prevention Checklist

 Start inside your home by inspecting areas where pests commonly enter or hide.
-Look for gaps, moisture issues, food sources, and clutter that may attract insects or rodents.
+Focus on gaps, moisture issues, food sources, and clutter that may attract insects or rodents.

 Seal Entry Points